Lanre-gabriel/2025-Bike-Sales-Dashboard-/README.md

 ![Excel logo](Excel.jpg)

 ## Aims and Objectives
-The aims and objectives of this project is not just to practice what was taught but also to answer more questions and curate a simple visualization anybody can understand.
+The aims and objectives of this project is not only to practice what was taught but also to answer more questions and curate a simple visualization anybody can understand.

 ## Excel Dataset
 ![Excel dataset](Excel_Project_Dataset.xlsx)